‘The dear warp and weft at Hammersmith’: A History of Kelmscott House

 April 18, 2019 – October 26, 2019 at The Coach House, Kelmscott House

-William Morris reported to his wife Jane that he had found one of the most beautiful houses in London when he leased Kelmscott House, Hammersmith in 1878.
+When William Morris reported to his wife Jane that he proposed leasing Kelmscott House, Hammersmith in 1878, he said ‘the house might be made very beautiful with a touch of my art’.
 Certainly this 18th century riverside house, where he spent the last eighteen years of his life, is one of the most significant of Morris’s homes.
 Whilst living at the property he began carpet weaving, wove his first tapestry Acanthus and Vine in his bedroom and continued his innovating approach to design, printing and dyeing techniques.
 When away from the house, Morris longed to return to these practical crafts, as he wrote to Georgiana Burne-Jones in 1879, ‘Lord bless how nice it will be when I can get back to my little patterns and dyeing and the dear warp and weft at Hammersmith’ – warp and weft being weaving terms.

 Many well-known Morris & Co. designs are associated with the house.
 In 1878 Morris designed the Bird woven wool textile to hang in the drawing room of the property and Peacock and Dragon curtains adorned the room.
 Pimpernel wallpaper hung in the dining room where a chair was upholstered in Rose and Thistle and a chaise lounge in Brother Rabbit.
 Trellis wallpaper hung in Morris’s ground floor bedroom.
 During the 1880s Morris established the Hammersmith branch of the Socialist League in the Coach House of the property where speakers included George Bernard Shaw and W B Yeats.
 In 1891 he set up the Kelmscott Press – a private printing press – a few doors away from his home.
 Morris’s Albion printing press, used in the production of the magnificent Kelmscott Chaucer, still resides in the basement rooms of the property which now form the headquarters of the William Morris Society with its museum and exhibition space.